Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Additional Probing Data and Training Details

-\paragraph{Probing Classifier Training} We train a logistic regression (LR) model on attention-derived features, using 5-fold cross-validation with balanced accuracy as the scoring metric.
-We perform grid search over regularization strengths $C \in \{0.01, 0.1, 1.0, 10.0, 100.0\}$, and use the liblinear solver with $\ell_2$ regularization, class-balanced weighting, and a maximum of 2,000 iterations.
-The best model is selected based on AUC on the validation set.
+We train a logistic regression (LR) classifier on attention-derived features using 5-fold cross-validation.
+We perform grid search over regularization strengths $C \in \{0.01, 0.1, 1.0, 10.0, 100.0\}$ and select the best model based on validation AUC.
+Training uses the liblinear solver with $\ell_2$ regularization, class-balanced weighting, and a maximum of 2,000 iterations.